Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 Make sure to review all specifications covering module properties and usage.

 {{< hint type=tip >}}
-See examples in specifications [BCPFR1](/Azure-Verified-Modules/specs/bicep/#id-bcpfr1---category-composition---cross-referencing-modules) for resource modules and [PMNFR2](//Azure-Verified-Modules/specs/shared/#id-pmnfr2---category-composition---use-resource-modules-to-build-a-pattern-module) for pattern modules.
+See examples in specifications [BCPFR1](/Azure-Verified-Modules/spec/BCPFR1) for resource modules and [PMNFR2](//Azure-Verified-Modules/spec/PMNFR2) for pattern modules.
 {{< /hint >}}

 ---

 #### Outputs

-Make sure to review all specifications of `Category: Outputs` within both the [Shared](/Azure-Verified-Modules/specs/shared/) and the [Bicep specific](/Azure-Verified-Modules/specs/bicep/) pages.
+Make sure to review all specifications of `Category: Inputs/Outputs` within the [Bicep specific](/Azure-Verified-Modules/specs/bcp/) pages.

 {{< hint type=tip >}}
-See examples in specification [RMFR7](/Azure-Verified-Modules/specs/shared/#id-rmfr7---category-outputs---minimum-required-outputs).
+See examples in specification [RMFR7](/Azure-Verified-Modules/spec/RMFR7).
 {{< /hint >}}

 ---